shripraveen21/Movie_Land/README.md

 - **Create React App**: A comfortable environment for learning React, and the best way to start building a new single-page application in React.
 - **Bootstrap**: Used for styling and ensuring responsive design.
 - **React Testing Library**: For testing React components.
-- **Webpack, Babel, ESLint**: Included as part of Create React App for bundling, transpiling, and linting.

 ## Installation and Running Instructions